Skip to content

 Automate the follow-up.
 Every time.

 74% of calls to home service businesses go completely unanswered, and 75% of after-hours calls go straight to voicemail.
-Phone leads are 10 times more likely to convert than web form leads, yet 85% of callers who hit voicemail or get no answer won't call back.
+Phone leads are 10 times more likely to convert than web form leads, yet 85% of callers who hit voicemail or get no answer won’t call back.
 They call a competitor.
-Each missed call costs home service businesses an average of $1,200 in lost revenue.
-Missed-call text-back, automated follow-up sequences, appointment reminders, seasonal maintenance campaigns, and review requests fix every gap: every lead gets an instant response within 30 seconds, every quote gets followed up, past customers get reactivated during slow months, and businesses that automate see a $5.44 return for every dollar spent.
+Each missed call costs home service businesses an average of $1,200 in lost revenue, and data across 1,200 or more contractors shows the average small contracting business loses $45,000 to $120,000 per year to unanswered calls.
+Every minute of lead response delay costs $47 in expected revenue.
+Companies that respond within 2 minutes convert 62% of inbound leads: companies at the 42-minute industry average convert only 28%.
+Missed-call text-back sent within 60 seconds recovers 93% of those leads on average, generating $3,500 in additional monthly revenue for a typical home service business without a single additional ad dollar.
+Automated SMS flows generate up to 30 times more revenue per recipient than one-off broadcast messages, and businesses that run SMS automation generate an average of $71 for every $1 spent.
+Missed-call text-back, automated follow-up sequences, appointment reminders, seasonal maintenance campaigns, and review requests fix every gap: every lead gets an instant response within 30 seconds, every quote gets followed up, past customers get reactivated during slow months, and agreement customers carry a lifetime value 340% higher than one-time service customers.

 The Problem